De dónde viene el término «Sistema» en el TID. Referencias

 It may again be that a dissociated system falls into the subconscious, and keeps on repeating itself in the form of independent states, but vaguely connected with the principal personality.

 Boris Sidis, M.A.
 PhD.
 M.D.
 (Harvard) and Simon P. Goodhart, Ph.B..
 (Yale) M.D.
 Multiple personality.
 An Experimental investigation into the nature of human individuality.
 D. Appleton and Company.
-1919 (p.
-56)
+1904-1919

 Clinicians working with DID patients generally must hold the whole person (i.e., system of alternate identities) responsible for the behavior of any or all of the constituent identities, even in the presence of amnesia or the sense of lack of control or agency over behavior (see Radden, 1996).